GregorR/style/STYLE.md

    extent this is unavoidable, but one should nonetheless aim for non-identifiable style to whatever degree that's possible.
-All blind paper submissions should use American English unless they are specifically submitted to a British conference—not European, British—and singular works should use “we”.
+All blind paper submissions should use American English unless they are specifically submitted to a British, Australian, or New Zealand conference, and singular works should use “we”, never “I”.

-2. **Follow mandated style.** Some venues have mandated style guides.
+2. **Follow mandated style.** Some publishers have mandated style guides.
 More often than not they dictate things like line spacing and typeface, rather than writing style, but sometimes they do a bit of both.
-If you're submitting to a venue with a specifically mandated style guide, obviously you should follow it.
+If you're submitting to a publisher with a specifically mandated style guide, obviously you should follow it.
 Don't break the rules just to be a rebel.

 Some commonly cited “rules” which specifically *ought to be broken*, because they actively hinder clarity for no reason: